 i9 is a new class of Intel CPUs (a rebranded name of high-end Xeon CPU for competing with AMD) which usually began with 8 cores and 16 threads as we have seen in i9 9900k.

-Xeon processors are the very high end and used for animation or for research purposes.
+Xeon processors are very high end and used for animation or for research purposes.
 These processors have very low battery backup because of higher TDP.
 But performance-wise they are the best and can perform very heavy tasks easily.
 These processors are too costly and power-hungry that a normal middle-class individual cannot even think of buying them.

 Usually, Xeon processors are used in enterprises, servers, where there is large data processing power, is required.
 These processors work excellently in servers and data processing when combined with the intel optane memory which is a non-volatile caching solution.

 Celeron / Pentium:-

-Atom processors are cheapest processors made by Intel with only up to 2.5 TDP which gives superb battery life.
-These processors are best for surfing the internet, watching videos, etc. These processors also come in low-to-mid-range smartphones.
+Atom processors are the cheapest processors made by Intel with only up to 2.5 TDP which gives superb battery life.
+These processors are best for surfing the internet, watching videos, etc. These processors also come in very few low-to-mid-range smartphones.

 Now Let’s Understand more Clearly – Intel Processors Comparison